 - PhD in English Language and Linguistics, Lund University, Sweden, 2017

 - MA in Language Sciences for Business, International Communication and Tourism, Università di Trento, Italy, 2011

 - BA in Foreign Languages for Business and Tourism, Università di Trento, Italy, 2007

-I joined the Department of English Language and Applied Linguistics in Birmingham as a Lecturer in April 2017.
+I joined the Department of English Language and Linguistics in Birmingham as a Lecturer in April 2017.
 Prior to this, I received my PhD in English Language and Linguistics from Lund University, in Sweden.
-My thesis focused on organizational trust from a discourse analytical and experimental perspective.
-During my years as a PhD candidate, I taught on a variety of undergraduate and postgraduate courses at Lund University, including Corpus Linguistics, Discourse Analysis, and Introduction to Semantics and Pragmatics.
+My thesis focused on the phenomenon of trust from a discourse analytical and experimental perspective.
+Specifically, it examined how companies use language as a strategic tool to manage the trust of relevant audiences.

 I would be happy to supervise research projects on the following topics:

 • business discourse and communication: how companies use language to communicate with different audiences and accomplish important communicative goals

 • polarization on social media: what are the linguistic factors that drive people apart online?

 • experimental approaches to (critical) discourse analysis: using experiments to test hypotheses based on exploratory discourse analysis research

 • trust from a linguistic perspective: how speakers use linguistic resources to build and repair trust in spoken and written interaction